-Capital additions for governmental activities increased \$1.494 million in fiscal year 2022 from the previous fiscal year.
-This overall increase was comprised of a \$793,000 decrease in construction in progress, \$1.975 million increase in buildings and improvements, and a \$312,000 increase in equipment.
+Total capital assets for governmental activities increased by \$76 thousand in fiscal year 2023 from the previous fiscal year.
+This overall increase was comprised of a \$1.228 million increase in accumulated depreciation, \$7.545 million increase in jointly owned assets, \$1.120 million increase in equipment and subscription assets, \$503 thousand increase in buildings and improvements, and a \$7.864 million decrease in construction in progress.

-The \$12.235 million in construction in progress consisted of \$8.351 million for the Madison Primary School Renovation project, \$3.353 million for the Public Safety Radio System, and \$595,000 for ERP and Other System Upgrades.
-The \$312,000 in equipment and vehicle additions were primarily for information technology and security improvements, as well as for the purchase of vehicles and equipment for public safety functions.
+Previously in fiscal year 2022, the County had \$12.235 million in construction in progress which consisted of the following: \$8.351 million for the Madison Primary School Renovation project, \$3.353 million for the Public Safety Radio System, and \$595,000 for ERP and Other System Upgrades.
+As of fiscal year 2023, the Madison Primary School Renovation project has been completed and the Public Safety Radio System, ERP and system upgrades remain in progress.